Title: | Minimalist Async Evaluation Framework for R |

 will be an

 ‘errorValue’ 20 (Operation canceled).
-Note that in such a case,
+Note that in such a case, the

-is not interrupted.
+interrupted.

 Invisible NULL.